percona/everest-doc/docs/use/backupRestore.md

 2. Click the <i class="uil uil-ellipsis-h"></i> Actions menu next to the backup you want to restore from, then click **Restore to this DB**.
 3. Select **Restore** to restore the backup of your database.

-## Replicate database from backup
+## Restore backup to a new database

 Database backups and data replication are complementary components of an effective disaster recovery strategy.

-There are specific situations when it makes sense to create a new database using a backup instead of restoring the data to the original database:
+ There are specific situations that require the creation of a new database from a backup instead of restoring the data to the original database:

 - **When the original database is compromised**: Restoring a backup directly to a compromised DB could reintroduce the same issues.
 Creating a new database from the backup ensures that the restored data is isolated from the original database, preserving data integrity.